 Transport Operating Conditions

-- (a) ensure that all laden trucks entering or exiting the site have their loads covered; and - (b) take all reasonable steps to minimise traffic safety issues and disruption to local road users.
+- B35.
+The Applicant must: - (a) ensure that all laden trucks entering or exiting the site have their loads covered; and - (b) take all reasonable steps to minimise traffic safety issues and disruption to local road users.

 Traffic Management Plan